Bockey/motofied-gp-clone/README.md

 # motofied-gp-clone

  First year project exam.
-Headless CMS with Wordpress REST API.
+Headless CMS with WordPress REST API.

- Working form and comment sections.
+ Working form and comment sections with use of plugin in WordPress.
 Hotjar used during development and later removed.

  HTML, CSS and JS.